skipper-com/dtc_de_course_project/README.md

 Following code of this task (also in ga_data_transform.py)

 ## Data warehouse
-Actually, there is no need to partion and cluster data with 2500+ records, because BigQuery will not work faster.
-But I decided to add partitions by day and clusters by countries for researching puurpose only.
+I decided to add partitions by date and clusters by countries for researching purpose only.
+Dates usually X-axis for many tiles on dashboards, country one of the coordinality for my dashboard tile.
 Usually tables in dataset created once and no need to do it in DAG.
 But in that project for demonstration I decided to use BigQuery Operator in Composer to create table in DWH (partitioned and cluster).
 Then using pandas read parquet from bucket and load it to DWH.
 Following code of these two tasks (also in ga_data_transform.py)